NewsNation Now

 Who is Donald Trump?

-A businessman entangled in legal troubles, Trump lost his reelection bid in 2020 to President Joe Biden.
-His campaigning and leadership have reshaped the GOP and, in some cases, have redefined conservative values, with his signature attacks on political opponents, skepticism toward mainstream media and his effort to create doubt about election results.
+A businessman entangled in legal troubles, Trump lost his 2020 reelection bid to Biden.
+His campaigning and leadership have reshaped the GOP and, in some cases, have redefined conservative values, with his signature attacks on political opponents, skepticism toward mainstream media and his effort to plant doubt about election results.

 Border crisis and immigration